By Joseph Reinke, CFA, CEO of FitBUX

 Not All Investments Have The Same Risk & Return

 This leads to one of my favorite topics and where we start diving into more of the “advanced” financial discussion.
 Whenever I do a student loan workshop and go through the information above, there is always someone that raises their hand and asks, “well what about investing in the stock market?
-You can make 8% per year.
+The stock market yields10% per year.
 Plus the stock market is long-term so there really isn’t any risk!”

 The person asking the question is right…partially.
-The part they are wrong about is the 10% per year return.
+The part they are wrong about is the 10% yields per year return (Especially the myth about compound interest and yield).
 I am going to discuss two fallacies first then go through two scenarios for examples.

 People quote average returns from studies but don’t really understand what they are looking at.
 So instead of looking at studies, I looked at real stock market returns (using the S&P 500), since January 2000 through January 2020.
 The average the S&P did during that time span was about 3.3%.
 During that same time period, the S&P paid dividends at about 1.9%.
-So add 3.3% and 1.9% and you come out to about a 5.2% average return for the past 20 years.
+For the sake of simplicity, add 3.3% and 1.9% and you come out to about a 5.2% average return for the past 20 years.

 If you invested in the stock market you could expect a return of about 5.2% annually over the past 20 years.
 However, most people believe in the theory of diversification.
 In short, actual people managing money DON’T PUT 100% OF THEIR MONEY IN THE STOCK MARKET.
 Therefore, the actual returns you would expect is less than 5.2%!!!!

 So lets’ run some scenarios of paying of your loans vs investing in the stock market:

 We are going to use the same assumptions as the previous scenarios above.
 However, instead of investing in the risk-free rate after we pay off our student loans, we are going to invest 100% of our money into the stock market.

 Results Of Paying Off Your Loans Vs Investing In The Stock Market